 Key concepts include: ableism; access; adaptive technology; bio-engineering; bioethics; biomechatronics; bionics; brain-machine interfaces; differing frameworks of understanding disability; disability arts and culture; emerging human enhancement technologies; exoskeletons; eugenics; genetics; health; humans 2.0; innovation; neuro-enhancement; performance enhancing drugs / smart drugs; prenatal screening; science; technology; transhumanism and more.

-Special features includes: Spanish, Portuguese, French, and English descriptive subtitles; closed captions in English; three audio options: 5.1 surround sound; stereo; and stereo sound with audio description by Audio Eyes.
+Special features includes: Spanish, Portuguese, French, and English descriptive subtitles; closed captions in English; three audio options: 5.1 surround sound; stereo; and stereo sound.
+DVDs only have audio description.

 ✮✮✮½ stars, Video Librarian